 Forsyth County Schools use a variety of instructional tools.
-The primary resource for mathematics is EnVision Math 2.0 by Pearson for grades K-8, and Pearson Math for high school.
-Starting in 2019-20, all elementary schools will be implementing Dreambox for number sense and fluency.
+The primary resource for mathematics is EnVision Math 2.0 by Savvas (formerly, Pearson) for grades K-8, and Savvas Math for high school.
+All elementary schools use an adaptive online program, Dreambox Learning, as a supplement for building number sense and fluency.

-Parents: Click below for instructions on how to access Pearson's digital math tools and resources.(English Version)(Spanish Version)
+Parents: Click below for instructions on how to access Savvas's digital math tools and resources.(English Version)(Spanish Version)

 The learning resources used during mathematics lessons include textbooks, workbooks, rich "Curriculum Framework" tasks from the GA Department of Education, manipulatives, math games and puzzles, inquiry-based projects, calculators (basic function to graphing), and more.
 Please review itslearning

 for specific details about your child's math course.

 For a specific grade level or course scope and sequence, please contact your child's teacher.

 Elementary students are exposed to number sense, computation, geometry, measurement, data and statistics, probability, algebraic thinking and patterns and daily problem solving starting in kindergarten.
 Middle school students are exposed to all of these strands, with a daily focus on algebraic skills and real-world problem solving.
 High school students expand on the foundations set in grades K-8 and have opportunities to take a program of study in mathematics that suits their current and post-secondary needs, including Advanced Placement (AP) math courses